<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 DOJ & CFPB Follow Up on Promise for “Vigorous” Redlining Enforcement with $24 Million Mortgage Company Settlement

 HMDA for small business.
 The Consumer Financial Protection Bureau (CFPB) has until March 31, 2023, to issue its notice of proposed rulemaking for Section 1071 of the Dodd-Frank Act, a court ruled.
-Section 1071 is also known colloquially as HMDA for small business because it will require the collection and reporting of HMDA-like data on small businesses.
+Section 1071 is also known colloquially as HMDA for small businesses because it will require the collection and reporting of HMDA-like data on small businesses

 Customer due diligence.
 The agencies are reminding banks and credit unions to use a risk-based approach for customer risk assessments and due diligence (CDD).
 While the joint statement doesn’t change any requirements or supervisory expectations, it’s an indication that the Fed, FDIC, FinCEN, NCUA and OCC are homing in on this issue.